SCOTTSDALE DUI LAWYER | SCOTTSDALE DUI ATTORNEY

 - DUI Lawyer Scottsdale

-Within the last few years we have still found unresolved software errors in the Scottsdale crime laboratory.
+Within the last few years we have still found unresolved software errors in the Scottsdale AZ crime laboratory.

-“Lawrence represents very high-profile clients who greatly depend on a good outcome, and this guy will deliver.
-This is a prosecutors’ worse nightmare, and it should be that way if you need an attorney.”
+This is a prosecutors' worse nightmare, and it should be that way if you need an attorney."

 Blood Sample Tampering